sramirez/spark-infotheoretic-feature-selection/README.md

 ## Prerequisites:

-Data must be discretized in a range of [0, 255] in order to transform this data into a more manageable data type.
+Data must be discretized.
+Each LabeledPoint has to be a Integer in range [0, 255], despite of using the Double format.
 It can be done using MDLP discretizer for Spark, which can be found in: http://spark-packages.org/package/sramirez/spark-MDLP-discretization.
-It is used breeze.linalg.Vector[Byte] in order to obtain a better performance in the whole process of selection.
+This reason behind this decision is to achive a better performance in the whole process of selection by simplifying the storing and the transferring of complex data.

 ## Contributors